tomwaters/home-assistant.io/source/_integrations/geniushub.markdown

 ### Option 2: hub token only

-This option is recommended only if Ootion 1 does not work.
+This option is recommended only if Option 1 does not work.
 The MAC address should match that written on the back of the Hub.

 - Requires a **hub token** obtained from [my.geniushub.co.uk/tokens](https://my.geniushub.co.uk/tokens).
 - Uses the v1 API - which is well-documented.